Textualize/textual/docs/guide/actions.md

 such as a text editor.

-To support this, Textual provides the [`suspend`][textual.app.App.suspend] method on the app, which returns a context manager that temporarily suspends "application mode".
+To support this, Textual provides the [`suspend`][textual.app.App.suspend] method on the app, which returns a context manager that temporarily stops Textual from controlling the terminal.

-In the example below, we use `suspend` to start Python's [built-in REPL](https://docs.python.org/3/tutorial/interpreter.html) when you press `r`, which runs the `open_repl` action.
+In the example below, we use `suspend` to start Python's [REPL](https://docs.python.org/3/tutorial/interpreter.html) when you press `r`, which runs the `open_repl` action.
-[`InteractiveConsole.interact`][code.InteractiveConsole.interact] returns when the REPL exits (e.g., by running `quit()`), at which point we exit the `with self.suspend()` block, resuming the Textual application.
+[`subprocess.run`][subprocess.run] returns when the REPL exits (e.g., by running `quit()`), at which point the `with self.suspend()` block ends, resuming the Textual application's control over the terminal.

 ```python title="suspend.py" hl_lines="19-22"
 --8<-- "docs/examples/guide/actions/suspend.py"
 ```

-!!! tip "Readline support on Unix"

-    On Unix systems you can [`import readline`](https://docs.python.org/3/library/readline.html) to enable Readline support in the REPL.